stratum/testvectors-runner/README.md

 ## Run Test Vectors

 testvectors-runner works with various switch targets including bmv2 switches and hardware switches.
-For running with bmv2 switches we provide a Dockerfile which deploys the runner binary and a bmv2 switch inside a docker container.
+For running with bmv2 switch we provide a docker image  which deploys the bmv2 switch inside a docker container and another docker image for testvectors-runner binary.
 For running with hardware switches we also provide a script to deploy and run testvectors-runner binary on a server which has both gPRC and data plane connections to the hardware switch under test.
 In both cases you'll need to point testvectors-runner to the correct Test Vector files either downloaded from [Test Vectors repo](https://github.com/opennetworkinglab/testvectors) or created on your own.

 ### Run with bmv2 and Docker